awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.Saving.md

-# Saving Task Settings<a name="CHAP_Tasks.CustomizingTasks.TaskSettings.Saving"></a>
+# Saving task settings<a name="CHAP_Tasks.CustomizingTasks.TaskSettings.Saving"></a>

 You can save the settings for a task as a JSON file, in case you want to reuse the settings for another task\.

-For example, the following JSON file contains settings saved for a task:
+For example, the following JSON file contains settings saved for a task\.

 ```
 {